A numeric string, , is beautiful if it can be split into a sequence of two or more positive integers, , satisfying the following conditions:

 No contains a leading zero.
 For example, we can split into the sequence , but it is not beautiful because and have leading zeroes.

 The contents of the sequence cannot be rearranged.
 For example, we can split into the sequence , but it is not beautiful because it breaks our first constraint (i.e., ).

 The diagram below depicts some beautiful strings:

-You must perform queries where each query consists of some integer string .
+Perform queries where each query consists of some integer string .
 For each query, print whether or not the string is beautiful on a new line.
-If it's beautiful, print YES x, where is the first number of the increasing sequence.
+If it is beautiful, print YES x, where is the first number of the increasing sequence.
 If there are multiple such values of , choose the smallest.
 Otherwise, print NO.

 separateNumbers has the following parameter: